The-going/evlproject/content/core/kernel-api/_index.md

 ---
-title: "Driver interface"
+title: "Writing drivers"
 weight: 15
 pre: "&rsaquo; "
 ---

+## What is an EVL driver? {#evl-driver-definition}

+An EVL driver is a regular Linux character device driver which also implements a couple of additional I/O operations.
 EVL heavily relies on [Dovetail]({{% relref "dovetail/_index.md" %}}) for its seamless integration into the main kernel.
 Among other things, the latter extends the set of file operations which can be supported by file descriptions, so that they can handle I/O operations from the out-of-band stage upon request from an autonomous core such as EVL, while retaining the common structure of a character device driver.
 Applications running in user-space can start these I/O